Center-For-Complex-Systems-Science/causationentropy/docs/source/theory/information_theory.rst

 Conclusion
 =========

-Information theory provides the mathematical foundation for the Optimal Causal Entropy framework.
+Information theory provides the mathematical foundation for the Causation Entropy framework.
 Understanding entropy, mutual information, and their estimation is crucial for effective application of these methods.
 Key takeaways: